- Policy solutions that address the opportunities and challenges of diversity

 News, Events, and Announcements

-The Diversity Center will soon be announcing its call for proposals.
-For more information about the work of past grant recipients, please visit http://fordschool.umich.edu/diversitycenter/projects/
+The Diversity Center is announcing its call for proposals, please visit http://fordschool.umich.edu/diversitycenter/opportunities/

 Distinguished scholars Kerwin Charles, Angel Harris and Stephanie Rowley were the participants in a panel discussion on problems and solutions to educational disparity as part of the University's MLK Symposium.
 For more information, please visit: http://fordschool.umich.edu/events/calendar/1680/